tomduck/pandoc-fignos/README.md

 Installation
 ------------

-Install pandoc-fignos at the bash ($) prompt with
+Install pandoc-fignos as root using the bash command

-    $ sudo pip install pandoc-fignos
+    pip install pandoc-fignos

-You will be prompted for your root password.
-That's it!

 To upgrade to the most recent release, use

-    $ sudo pip install --upgrade pandoc-fignos
+    pip install --upgrade pandoc-fignos

 If you have any difficulties with it, please [file an issue] on github so that we can help.